GeoNode/documentation/usage/managing_datasets/uploading_datasets.rst

 | Through the :guilabel:`Select files` button you can select files from your disk, make sure they are valid raster or vector spatial data, then you can click to :guilabel:`Upload` button.
-A progress bar shows the operation made during the dataset upload and alerts you when the process is over.
+A progress bar and a spinning icon show the operation made during the dataset upload and alert you when the process is over.

 .. figure:: img/dataset_upload_confirm.png
      :align: center